jonggun33/PublicKnowledge/python.md

 # Python
-jonggun Gim <jonggun.gim@gmail.com>
-:description: This document is for amassing my know-how's about the python language to be transferred to others.
+**This document is for amassing my know-how's about the python language to be transferred to others.**
-:author: Jonggun Gim
-:sectnums:
-:toc: left
-:doctype: manpage
-:source-highlighter: highlight.js

-## About this document
-{description}

 ## Grammar
 [Python Cheatsheet](https://perso.limsi.fr/pointal/_media/python:cours:mementopython3-english.pdf)